When we give our hearts to someone, an alchemy occurs that is powerful and potentially transformative.

 Upon graduation, I moved to Seattle, met my husband, and in 1986 started my practice.
 A few years later we married, and had our two precious children.
 After nine years in Seattle, we decided to leave the big city and move north to Bellingham, Washington.
 It was around that time that a colleague invited me to a workshop led by John Gottman.
 His research in couples therapy was refreshing and revolutionary—and reaffirmed my passion for marriage counseling.
 I was determined to learn more.

-I was one of 12 clinicians hand-picked, from their first two or three workshops, to be the Gottman Institute’s first clinicians.
+I was one of 12 clinicians hand-picked, from their first two workshops, to be the Gottman Institute’s first clinicians.
 Together, we met with John and Julie Gottman twice a month for several years, to discuss and refine what is now known as The Gottman Method Couples Therapy.

 This was followed by the immense honor of being asked to be one of their original six Master Clinicians.
 I trained clinicians in three different countries on how to become a Certified Gottman Therapist.
 I co-presented the first Art and Science of Love workshop off the West Coast (in Chicago).

 I spent the next 20 years rubbing shoulders with some of the finest clinicians in couples therapy—learning, practicing and teaching through the Gottman Institute and as a presenter of The Art and Science of Love workshop.

 Those experiences, as well as the work and influences of other great clinicians and teachers such as Sue Johnson, have ushered me along my own path as a therapist.